anudeepND/pihole-unbound/README.md

     do-ip4: yes
     do-udp: yes
     do-tcp: yes

     # May be set to yes if you have IPv6 connectivity
     do-ip6: no

     # You want to leave this to no unless you have *native* IPv6.
 With 6to4 and
     # Terredo tunnels your web browser should favor IPv4 for the same reasons
     prefer-ip6: no

     # Use this only when you downloaded the list of primary root servers!
     # Location of root.hints
     root-hints: "/var/lib/unbound/root.hints"

     # Trust glue only if it is within the servers authority
     harden-glue: yes

+    # Ignore very large queries.
+    harden-large-queries: yes

     # Require DNSSEC data for trust-anchored zones, if such data is absent, the zone becomes BOGUS
     # If you want to disable DNSSEC, set harden-dnssec stripped: no
     harden-dnssec-stripped: yes

     # Use Capitalization randomization
     # This is an experimental resilience method which uses upper and lower case letters in the question hostname to obtain randomness.
     # Two names with the same spelling but different case should be treated as identical.
     # Attackers hoping to poison a DNS cache must guess the mixed-case encoding of the query.
     # This increases the difficulty of such an attack significantly
-    use-caps-for-id: no
+    use-caps-for-id: yes

     # Reduce EDNS reassembly buffer size.
     # Suggested by the unbound man page to reduce fragmentation reassembly problems
     edns-buffer-size: 1472

-    # TTL bounds for cache (Domains will be cached for minimum of 3600 seconds)
+    # Rotates RRSet order in response (the pseudo-random
+    # number is taken from Ensure privacy of local IP
+    # ranges the query ID, for speed and thread safety).
+    # private-address: 192.168.0.0/16
+    rrset-roundrobin: yes

+    # Time to live minimum for RRsets and messages in the cache.
+If the minimum
+    # kicks in, the data is cached for longer than the domain owner intended,
+    # and thus less queries are made to look up the data.
+Zero makes sure the
+    # data in the cache is as the domain owner intended, higher values,
+    # especially more than an hour or so, can lead to trouble as the data in
+    # the cache does not match up with the actual data anymore
-    cache-min-ttl: 3600
+    cache-min-ttl: 300
     cache-max-ttl: 86400
+    msg-cache-size: 128m
+    rrset-cache-size: 256m

+    # Have unbound attempt to serve old responses from cache with a TTL of 0 in
+    # the response without waiting for the actual resolution to finish.
+The
+    # actual resolution answer ends up in the cache later on.
+    serve-expired: yes

+    # Harden against algorithm downgrade when multiple algorithms are
+    # advertised in the DS record.
+    harden-algo-downgrade: yes

+    # Ignore very small EDNS buffer sizes from queries.
+    harden-short-bufsize: yes

+    # Refuse id.server and hostname.bind queries
+    hide-identity: yes

+    # Report this identity rather than the hostname of the server.
+    identity: "Server"

+    # Refuse version.server and version.bind queries
+    hide-version: yes

+    # Prevent the unbound server from forking into the background as a daemon
+    do-daemonize: no

+    # Number  of  bytes size of the aggressive negative cache.
+    neg-cache-size: 4M

+    # Send minimum amount of information to upstream servers to enhance privacy
+    qname-minimisation: yes

+    # Deny queries of type ANY with an empty response.
+    # Works only on version 1.8 and above
+    # deny-any: yes

+    # Do no insert authority/additional sections into response messages when
+    # those sections are not required.
+This reduces response size
+    # significantly, and may avoid TCP fallback for some responses.
+This may
+    # cause a slight speedup
+    minimal-responses: yes

     # Perform prefetching of close to expired message cache entries
     # This only applies to domains that have been frequently queried
     # This flag updates the cached domains
     prefetch: yes

+    # Fetch the DNSKEYs earlier in the validation process, when a DS record is
+    # encountered.
+This lowers the latency of requests at the expense of little
+    # more CPU usage.
+    prefetch-key: yes

-    # One thread should be sufficient, can be increased on beefy machines
+    # One thread should be sufficient, can be increased on beefy machines.
+In reality for
+    # most users running on small networks or on a single machine, it should be unnecessary
+    # to seek performance enhancement by increasing num-threads above 1.
     num-threads: 1

     # more cache memory. rrset-cache-size should twice what msg-cache-size is.
     msg-cache-size: 50m
     rrset-cache-size: 100m

     # Faster UDP with multithreading (only on Linux).
     so-reuseport: yes

-    # Ensure kernel buffer is large enough to not loose messages in traffix spikes
+    # Ensure kernel buffer is large enough to not lose messages in traffix spikes
-    so-rcvbuf: 1m
+    so-rcvbuf: 4m
+    so-sndbuf: 4m

+    # Set the total number of unwanted replies to keep track of in every thread.
+    # When it reaches the threshold, a defensive action of clearing the rrset
+    # and message caches is taken, hopefully flushing away any poison.
+    # Unbound suggests a value of 10 million.
+    unwanted-reply-threshold: 10000

+    # Enable ratelimiting of queries (per second) sent to nameserver for
+    # performing recursion.
+More queries are turned away with an error
+    # (servfail).
+This stops recursive floods (e.g., random query names), but
+    # not spoofed reflection floods.
+Cached responses are not rate limited by
+    # this setting.
+Experimental option.
+    ratelimit: 1000

+    # Minimize logs
+    # Do not print one line per query to the log
+    log-queries: no
+    # Do not print one line per reply to the log
+    log-replies: no
+    # Do not print log lines that say why queries return SERVFAIL to clients
+    logfile: /dev/null

     # Ensure privacy of local IP ranges
     private-address: 192.168.0.0/16
     private-address: 169.254.0.0/16